mpickering/eventlog2html/docs/index.md

 ## How to use

-`eventlog2html` is released on [hackage](https://hackage.haskell.org/package/eventlog2html) can we be installed like any normal Haskell executable.
+`eventlog2html` is released on [hackage](https://hackage.haskell.org/package/eventlog2html) and can be installed like any normal Haskell executable.

 In order to use `eventlog2html` you first need an eventlog with heap profiling samples.